rsm-gh/WGen/README.md

 WGen (2018) is based in 7zRecover (2014-2016).
 This project was uploaded as a backup.
 Sadly I do not remember its status, but it is probably unstable and with the need of alot of coding.

-Also, **I started this software for learning to code in 2014**, and I may still pushing some commits, to keep it usable, but **I do not consider this a real project**.
+Also, **I started this software for learning to code in 2014**, and I may still push some commits, to keep it usable, but **I do not consider this a real project**.

 **If one day I do need to use a software like this, I'd code it in Rust and with a different architecture.**